Equity Method Investment

 |3 Months Ended|

 NOTE 5 – EQUITY METHOD INVESTMENT

-For the three months ended March 31, 2020 and 2019, the Company's share of Epicon's net loss was $9,084 and $12,743, respectively, which was included in loss from equity-method investment in the accompanying unaudited condensed consolidated statements of operations and comprehensive loss.
-Activity recorded for the Company's equity method investment in Epicon is summarized in the following table:
+For the three months ended March 31, 2022 and 2021, the Company’s share of Epicon’s net loss was $12,916 and $18,514, respectively, which was included in loss from equity method investment in the accompanying condensed consolidated statements of operations and comprehensive loss.
+In the three months ended March 31, 2022, activity recorded for the Company’s equity method investment in Epicon is summarized in the following table:

 The tables below present the summarized financial information, as provided to the Company by the investee, for the unconsolidated company:

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.